 - Ethically sourced mica and synthetic mica made with fluorphlogopite

-OK, so now you have a handy cheat sheet for what to watch out for in nail polish, let’s put this knowledge into action with Leaf Score recommendations for the best eco-friendly, non-toxic nail polish, and both glitter and glitter nail polish.
+OK, so now that you have a handy cheat sheet for what to watch out for in nail polish, let’s put this knowledge into action with Leaf Score recommendations for the best eco-friendly, non-toxic glitter and glitter nail polish.